MaxIyad/maxiyad.site/src/content/pages/project-1.md

 ---
 title: 'EcoBuddy: Sustainable Living App'
 description: EcoBuddy is a mobile app that gamifies sustainable living.
 Users can set eco-friendly goals, track their carbon footprint, and earn virtual rewards for adopting environmentally conscious habits.
+excerpt: Choosing the right framework for your web project is a critical decision that can significantly impact the development process and the success of your project.
+With so many options available, it's essential to consider various factors before making a choice.
 publishDate: 'Jan 02 2024'
 seo:
   image: